San Jose Motorcycle Accident Lawyers

 - For those who have permanent disabilities, our experts lay out year by year every expected medical expense which is then analyzed by a lifecare planner who calculates the cost of care.

 - Where a job has been lost because of disability, a vocational rehabilitation specialist conducts an evaluation of jobs now open and the salary losses to be expected over a working life.

 - Lastly, a forensic economist explains how an award for future care will generate interest and pay necessary bills, as required by the plan over your lifetime.

 To Get Major Recovery Paid By An Insurance Company

 - Do not attempt to file an insurance claim.
 You have two years from the date of the accident to take action.

 - Do not reveal to your insurance company adjuster the injuries you have suffered.
 Otherwise, when your own insurance company claims adjuster talks to the wrongdoer’s insurance agent, the information you want to control will be given away.
 Respectfully postpone any such discussion until you have talked to us.

 - Call us immediately before talking to any insurance company.
 There is no charge.

 Evaluate Your Motorcycle Accident Case for FREE

 Timing Is Everything.
 Act now to maximize results.
-To schedule a meeting with an attorney, please call or text us at 888-777-1776, email our office, or complete an intake form below and we will get back to you as soon as possible.
+To schedule a meeting with our San Jose attorney, please call or text us at 888-777-1776, email our office, or complete an intake form below and we will get back to you as soon as possible.
 No Recovery – No Charge.